Servers

 A server can have one of the following statuses:

-PROVISIONING: Server is being prepared to be leased out to a user.RUNNING: Server is leased out and fully available to a user.
+PROVISIONING: Server is being prepared to be issued to the user.
+You get your stock configuration server within anywhere from 30 seconds to several minutes.
+A custom-configured server takes up to four calendar days to be built and started.RUNNING: Rented server is fully available to the user.
 In this status, the server's power supply can be turned on or off.STARTING: Server is being powered up.STOPPING: Server is being powered down.RESTARTING: Server is rebooting.REINSTALLING: Server operating system is being reinstalled.UPDATING: Server or network settings are being updated.QUARANTINING: Server is being quarantined.QUARANTINED: Server is quarantined.
 Users cannot access quarantined servers over the network or through a KVM console.RETURNING_FROM_QUARANTINE: Server is returning from quarantine, with access being restored over the network and through a KVM console.ERROR: Error has occurred, the KVM console is unavailable.
-Please contact support .
+Contact support .

 Quarantine

-Quarantine: A transition state before server lease is fully terminated.
+Quarantine: A transition state before server rent is fully terminated.
 In this state, the server is still listed in the user's directory.
 Users cannot access quarantined servers over the network or through a KVM console, but the server retains all user data and settings.
 The quarantine period is 72 hours.
 Following this period, the settings and data get completely deleted from the server, and the server itself gets removed from the user's directory.

 At any time during the quarantine period, you can restore the server for further use.
 To restore the server, contact support